 What the Government Regards as Good Moral Character

 For the government, good moral character is required for anyone 14 years of age and over.
 The government would look at the applicant’s declaration which is crucial in establishing that character.
 It looks at whether there were any convictions in the past, and if there are none that caused harm there, the applicant simply states that he or she has never been arrested.
 Statements from relatives, friends, clergy, employers, anyone who is able to attest to the good character of the person is often helpful.

-If there is a bar to that good character, the petitioner should submit evidence to establish that the act of conviction is waivable under the law and that there is a connection between that act of conviction and the abuse that took place.
+If there is a bar to that strong character, the petitioner should submit evidence to establish that the act of conviction is waivable under the law and that there is a connection between that act of conviction and the abuse that took place.
 For example, in those instances, it is quite common for someone who is a victim of domestic battery to have domestic violence in their background.
 In those instances, an attorney may be able to work around the government requirement for a criminal record and waive those grounds for deportation in the case of immigrants who have been battered or subjected to extreme cruelty.

 Anyone under the age of 14 is presumed to have good moral character.
 Even if they do not, the government still may find that there is sufficient good moral character if an act or conviction could be waived under the law or if the act or conviction was connected to the abuse suffered at the hands of the abusing US citizen or legal permanent resident.
-Then, as far as the VAWA is concerned, under the law, the government does not necessarily have to determine whether a waiver can be granted, only that something is available down the road when the person tries to adjust status to get their legal permanent residence.
+Then, as far as Oak Brook VAWA cases concerned, under the law, the government does not necessarily have to determine whether a waiver can be granted, only that something is available down the road when the person tries to adjust status to get their legal permanent residence.